hyosung11/Launch-School/journal.md

 10:53 Finished Function 2 a little early!

 11:45 Back to programming after a break for email and some videos.
 I still itch in my abdomen area.
 Ugh.

+11:55 Able to practice and complete 'Retrieva a Value (Part 1)' in ten minutes.